GRP Chapter 8

 "A relic from a recently discovered ruin in the northeast."

-Other temples apparently called Samthyeon shameless or a thieving bastard.
+Other temples apparently called Samthyeon shameless—a thieving, bottom-feeding bastard.
 Because he seized everything as soon as it was excavated.

 "It's strongly engraved with fire and destructive power.
 Three people departed for the divine embrace during excavation, they said.
 Just from a finger-prick.
 I modified it a bit stronger in my own way."